MinecraftCommands/syntax-mcfunction/README.md

 ## Acknowledgements

 This repo is entirely dedicated to our beloved community member and friend, [Arcensoth](https://github.com/Arcensoth).
-His work on the original [language-mcfunction](https://github.com/Arcensoth/language-mcfunction) and overall contributions to the Minecraft Commands Community was invaluable.
+His work on the original [language-mcfunction](https://github.com/Arcensoth/language-mcfunction) and overall contributions to the Minecraft Commands community was invaluable.

 > Rest in Peace, Arcensoth